 Stephensons act for AR (the appellant) in the case of AR - v - Chief Constable of Greater Manchester Police and Secretary of State for the Home Department.
-Judgment has today been handed down dismissing the appeal.
+Judgment has been handed down dismissing the appeal.
 Visit AR's Crowd Justice page.

 The case involves consideration of whether an acquittal should be disclosed on an enhanced criminal record certificate and whether the disclosure breaches the right to privacy under Article 8 of the European Convention on Human Rights.